9 February 2026

 Before diving into the “how”, it is important to understand the “why”.
 Silver often moves in together with gold, but with higher volatility, means it carries more risk.
 The potential for rapid gains during a bull market is significantly higher.
 Let’s see some of the reasons for increasing its demand in 2026.

 Unlike gold, which is mostly stored in vaults, nearly 50% of silver is consumed by industries.
-As India pushes for “Green Energy” and “Digital India”, the demand for silver in electronics and renewable energy continues to soar.
+As India pushes for “Green Energy” and “Digital India”, silver is widely used across industries such as electronics, renewable energy, and manufacturing, which may influence demand dynamics over time.

 Low Entry Barrier